Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 On the other hand, there are 142 customers who are at the risk of churning.
 So the company can should try to find the reasons behind their churning and take positive actions to reduce the number of churned customers.

+from RFM analysis we found 4 segments of customers among them 68% are promising new customers while 28% customers are of risk of churning.

 * **Top 10 RFM customer** -

 ![top 10 rfm customer](https://github.com/Arpita-deb/Unified-Mentor-Project-2-Sales-budget-analysis/assets/139372731/97ebefdf-9096-4a5d-9f56-32e5e04cce10)